Human Development and Family Studies

-Master of Science specializing in Marriage and Family Therapy
+Master of Science specializing in Couple and Family Therapy

 Admission requirements: GRE or MAT; at least 12 credits of relevant preparation, including courses in family relations, developmental theory, abnormal psychology, and introduction to counseling or equivalent courses.
 Two letters of recommendation should be from supervisors in a related field attesting to observed experience, emotional stability, and maturity.
 After initial screening, qualified applicants will be required to come to campus for a personal interview.
 The goal of the personal interview is to determine whether the applicant possesses the full range of academic qualifications, experiential background, clinical competency, and readiness to undertake the rigors of an academically and emotionally demanding clinical preparation program.
 Program faculty members will conduct the interviews.
 Selection for admission to this program is competitive and enrollment is limited.
 Diversity among the students in the program is a major program goal.
 The program is accredited by the Commission on Accreditation for Marriage and Family Therapy Education.
 Review of applications begins January 15.

 Program requirements: a minimum of 45 credits of approved graduate courses, including 12 credits of pratica and internship, a comprehensive examination, and a research project.
 This program involves intense clinical practice and requires a year-long clinical placement at approved agencies or the department’s Family Therapy Clinic.

 Master of Science specializing in College Student Personnel